 Ensuring employee alignment to purpose in this sort of situation is challenging.
 Amazon has scaled to unrecognizable proportions, but its purpose doesn’t reach all employees in a way that is personal.
 That’s why it’s so important to make sure you have people and processes in place to maintain and advocate for company purpose at every turn.

 Sure, you can scale and succeed without sticking to purpose, but there’ll always be something lacking in the way your team members relate to the very work they’re doing.
 As Generation Z fills the working world and grows in power, those employees are going to demand purpose-filled psychological contracts.

 The solution?
-Make sure your company provides that sense of purpose — one that aligns with personal purpose — and keep it at the center of everything you do.
-This will help you create enduring psychological contracts that are strong, productive and beneficial.
+Make sure your company provides that sense of purpose—one that aligns with your personal purpose—and keep it at the center of everything you do.
+This will help you create enduring psychological contracts that are strong, productive, and beneficial.